ReportDataCode/FaceAnalyzer/README.md

 # FaceAnalyzer
 A console application that can detect and recognize human faces in images.
-The appication uses the Face client library for .NET
+The application uses the Face client library for .NET

 ## Prerequisites
 * Visual Studio IDE